HydronicAutomation/.github/profile/README.md

-# THE COMPANY
+THE COMPANY

-My background for hydronic systems is not typical.
-I worked in the financial markets, Degree in finance with post graduate degrees in derivatives, many years ago.
-I first did some hydronic heating for my place I was building on a rural property near Goulburn NSW Australia around the early 2000’s.
-Trying to get someone for my house who could do the job, was rather difficult and soon realised their knowledge on the subject matter was non-existent.
-After doing some research I installed the system myself; then helped a friend or two.
-I teamed up with Frank Eden who commence the company Solar Satisfaction.
-His background and was working in computer programming, he wanted to make a practical difference to the planet.
-We were always trying to improve the designs and researching products and methods.
-It certainly has not always worked as planned.
-We have tried many systems, from solar thermal, wood, wood chips, wood pellets, waste oil, gas boilers and now the most popular heat pumps.
-With our first heat pump installation almost 10 years ago, one of the first in Canberra.

-One requirement we have specified for many years, we only do in-slabs installations IF the concrete slab is fully insulated, we have developed insulated concrete slab designs that engineers were happy to work with [see concrete-slab-insulation Gallery]
-( I struggled early on to even find an engineer to design such a concrete slab, something that had been standard for decades overseas), We also advocated zoning.
-Zoning was one area that was rarely seen, but it makes perfect sense.
+Our background is rather unusual for doing hydronic systems, we are not tradesmen nor engineers, but more a DIY focused, but always looking to improve the hydronic system.
+We have long advocated for zoning in hydronic systems.
+While zoning was rarely seen in practice, it makes perfect sense for efficiency and effectiveness.
+Home owners rarely turn down or off circuits manually to rooms not being used, it really seemed rather wasteful.
-We installed many different zoning systems on the market, all very simple and very limited in application.
-With Frank’s programming abilities we worked on a controller.
+We installed various zoning systems available on the market; however, they were often simple and limited in application.
-To control every room and or area independently and automated, perfect solution for an effective and efficient heating and now cooling hydronics system.
+Leveraging our programming skills, we worked on a controller that could manage every room or area independently and automatically—a perfect solution for an effective and efficient heating and cooling hydronics system.

-So after various versions and many installations we now sell our own automated hydronic systems for any manifold.
-Designed with functionality and ease of installation.
-Smarter than any smart thermostat.
+After several iterations, we designed and manufactured our own controller that works with any manifold.
+This controller is built with functionality and ease of installation in mind and integrates seamlessly into the home automation platform Home Assistant, making it smarter than any traditional smart thermostat.